mvolkmann/blog/src/lua.md

 A single-line comment begins with two dashes.

-A multiline comment is a single-line comment followed by a multiline string.
+A multi-line comment is a single-line comment followed by a multi-line string.
 They begin with `--[[` and end with `]]`.
 No characters are allowed between the beginning `--` and `[[`.
-Sometimes multiline comments end with `--]]` to make the end easier to see, but the `--` is really just part of the multiline string.
+Sometimes multi-line comments end with `--]]` to make the end easier to see, but the `--` is really just part of the multi-line string.

 ## Types